Table of Contents

 Are There Any Side Effects?

-TMS is generally well tolerated but may produce some side effects such as:
+TMS therapy is generally well tolerated but may produce some side effects such as:

 - tension headache,